 Early diagnosis is essential for improved patient management and prognosis.
 Learn about ICCS and other expert recommendations for who should be tested for PNH.

 Paroxysmal nocturnal hemoglobinuria (PNH) is a hematopoietic stem cell disorder caused by an acquired mutation in the phosphatidylinositol glycan class A (PIG-A gene).
 All resulting cell lines from these PNH marrow clones lack key, naturally occurring terminal complement inhibitors on the cell surface.
-This renders them vulnerable to constant attack and lysis by the terminal complement complex (TCC), also known as C5b-9 or the membrane attack complex (MAC).
-The result is chronic, intravascular hemolysis, and is life-threatening.2
+This renders them vulnerable to constant attack and lysis by the membrane attack complex (MAC), or C5b-9.
+The result is chronic, complement-mediated hemolysis, and is life-threatening.2-4

-- Thrombosis and renal failure are leading causes of death6,8
+- Thrombosis and renal failure are leading causes of death1,9

-- PNH may be diagnosed at any age; median age is in the early 30s4
+- PNH may be diagnosed at any age; median age is in the early 30s10

-- Diagnosis typically delayed from 1 to more than 10 years3
+- Diagnosis typically delayed from 1 to more than 10 years11

 Historical care for PNH

 Historically, there have been few options for care of patients with PNH.
-Palliative therapies include blood transfusions, corticosteroids, anticoagulants, androgen therapy, supplements such as folic acid and iron, and bone marrow transplantation, but patients with PNH suffer high rates of mortality despite any of these supportive therapy options.
-Characterization of the role of complement in the pathophysiology of PNH has led to major advances in caring for patients with PNH.4,5
+Palliative therapies include blood transfusions, anticoagulants and bone marrow transplantation, but patients with PNH suffer high rates of mortality despite any of these supportive therapy options.10,15

-PNH has been called “the most vicious acquired thrombophilic state known in medicine”.
-15 Learn which common symptoms are associated with an increased risk of thromboembolism in a patient diagnosed with PNH.
+PNH has been called “the most vicious acquired thrombophilic state known in medicine”.16 Learn which common symptoms are associated with an increased risk of thromboembolism in a patient diagnosed with PNH.